 • NAFCAS Application Cycle 2 will run from the third Monday in (November 21, 2022) through the last Monday in January (January 30, 2023)

 NCHL conducts four annual benchmarking surveys to assess trends, impact, and challenges that exist in the graduate healthcare administrative fellowship area.
 NCHL reports aggregated responses back to participants and to the broader graduate healthcare management community.
 Responses provide everyone with important knowledge on the current state of fellowships and help our program members navigate the future of administrative fellowships.
-2022 results of the NCAF benchmarking surveys will be released in early spring.
+2021 – 2022 results of the NCAF benchmarking surveys have been released to members.
+The publicly available dashboard can be found here.

 NCAF’s Steering Committee strategically sets the direction of NCAF’S forward trajectory, in alignment with membership goals and to advise the NCHL staff on the evolving Code of Good Practice, membership, long-term strategy, events/meetings/webinars, development, partnerships, research and data collection, and member communication.
 NCAF is currently reevaluating its subcommittee structure and future plans for 2022 will be shared soon.
 NCAF’s current subcommittee is featured below.